ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/session/querying/how-to-perform-queries-lazily.js.markdown

-# Session : Querying : How to Perform Queries Lazily
+# Session: Querying: How to Perform Queries Lazily

 In some situations, query execution must be delayed.
 To cover such a scenario, `lazily` and many other query extensions have been introduced.